michaelzhiluo/starburst/README.md

 ./real_scripts/no-wait.sh
 ```

 **While the run is executing, progress of jobs submitted thus far can be visualized with `kubectl get pods`.
-If any job is in pending state on the Kubernetes cluster, that means Chakra has errored.
+If any job/pods are in `PENDING` state on the Kubernetes cluster, that means Chakra has errored.
 Please restart the run by rerunning the bash command.**

 Finally, after each run, the runs logs needs to be post-processed. **Each run will log its outputs to `~/starburst/starburst/sweep_logs/[RUN_ID]`, where `RUN_ID` is a timestamp.
 We strongly empahsize to NOT LAUNCH the next run before processing logs below.
 Otherwise, the script will not be able to fetch information from the jobs on the K8 cluster.** To launch our post-processing script, run:
 ```